Clubhouse is a new audio-based social media app which allows users to have discussions with people from all over the world in real time.

 Clubhouse content is not designed to be replayed.
 Therefore, it cannot be listened to in the future or be considered evergreen content.
 It’s not available on-demand like a podcast.

 As well, Clubhouse content cannot be polished or edited into a pristine episode as podcasts are.
 Some people also doubt the app’s future, and Twitter is even rolling out a competing product called Twitter Spaces after discussions to buy Clubhouse were unsuccessful.
-Facebook is also trialing a similar feature called Hotline, and messaging app Telegram recently updated to allow limitless voice chats which can even be recorded.
+Facebook is also trialing a similar feature called Hotline, Spotify purchased Locker Room, and messaging app Telegram recently updated to allow limitless voice chats which can even be recorded.

 There you have it, some thoughts on how you can make use of the new Clubhouse app to help grow your podcast and interact with your audience!